jcmoraisjr/haproxy-ingress/docs/content/en/docs/configuration/gateway-api.md

 ## Conformance

-Gateway API spec is partially implemented in the v0.13 release.
-The following list describes what is (or is not) supported.
-All the items are already in the v0.14 backlog, except when stated otherwise:
+Gateway API v1alpha1 spec is partially implemented in the v0.13 release.
+The following list describes what is (or is not) supported:

 * Target Services can be annotated with [Backend or Path scoped]({{% relref "keys#scope" %}}) configuration keys, this will continue to be supported.
 * Gateway API resources doesn't support annotations, this will continue to be unsupported, extensions to the Gateway API spec will be added in the extension points of the API.